 Length: 6 pages

-This bill was introduced on September 4, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 4, 2018, in a previous session of Congress, but it did not receive a vote.

 Sep 4, 2018

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 6701 (115th) was a bill in the United States Congress.